 - Tour your community and list the different building types you see.
 Try to identify buildings that can be associated with a specific period of history or style of architecture.
 Make a sketch of the building you most admire.

-- Select an architectural achievement that has had a major impact on society.
+- Select a historical architectural achievement that has had a major impact on society.
 Using resources such as the Internet (with your parent's permission), books, and magazines, find out how this achievement has influenced the world today.
 Tell your counselor what you learned.

 - In the Outdoor Code, a Scout pledges to "be conservation-minded."